Blacksuan19/init.nvim/README.md

 ## Credits

-All the Credit goes to the Neovim team for making most of the extensions possible and better (async), and to all the plugins developers, and the hacker who spend time Finding good shortcuts and tricks to make this an even more superb experience.
+All the Credit goes to the Neovim team for making most of the extensions possible and better (async), and to all the plugins developers, and the hackers who spend time Finding good shortcuts and tricks to make this an even more superb experience.